-Internet Acceptable Use and Safety Policy
+Internet Acceptable Use & Safety Policy

 Mission Statement of the Middlebury Public Library